hassebjork/WeatherReader/README.md

 OPERATION OF SOFTWARE:
 ======================

-The configuration file is first read starting 2-3 threads:
+The configuration file is first read starting some threads:
+   UART   - Receives raw signals from Arduino and sends them to a)
+            parser or b) client thread.
+A UART-thread is started for every ttyUSBx device seen in the directory /dev.
+   PARSER - Decodes messages, filters and store them in database CLIENT - Transmits signals to another Raspberry Pi server SERVER - Recieves raw signals from multiple clients for parsing
+            and filtering

 a.
 Default: UART sends to PARSER wich stores in database +--------+      +--------+               +-------+
    |  UART  | -->  | PARSER | --[lo/net]--> | MySQL |
    +--------+      +--------+               +-------+

 b.
-Client:  UART sends to CLIENT wich over network sends to a server +--------+      +--------+                +--------+
+Client-mode: UART sends to CLIENT wich over network sends to a server +--------+      +--------+                +--------+
    |  UART  | -->  | CLIENT | --[network]--> | SERVER |
    +--------+      +--------+                +--------+

 c.
-Server:  UART and network SERVER sends to PARSER wich stores in database +--------+      +--------+     +--------+
+Server-mode: UART and network SERVER sends to PARSER wich stores in database +--------+      +--------+     +--------+
    |  UART  | -->  | PARSER | <-- | SERVER | <--[network]--
    +--------+      +--------+     +--------+